 When hiring GAs, the University's goal is always to hire the most qualified student for the position.
 Satisfactory academic progress and time-to-degree play important roles when determining the qualification of a student for an assistantship.

 Graduate assistantships provide:

 To be eligible for an assistantship a student must, generally,

 For more information on becoming a graduate assistant, please check out the Graduate Assistant Handbook and visit with your department/school's graduate coordinator.

-All available graduate assistantships are posted online on the Human Resources website.
-Any student can apply for any available assistantship.
-Note, however, that many departments/schools will only offer assistantships to students in their programs.
+All available graduate assistantships are posted on the Human Resources website.
+Any graduate student can apply for the various assistantships available.
+However, some departments/schools will only offer assistantships to students in their programs.
 You must be legally eligible to work in Illinois for the number of hours required of the position.